Growing up, I was a sucker for spy toys.

-This will then leave you with the non-overlapping keywords and placements and only give you one of each.
+This leaves you with the non-overlapping keywords and placements and only gives you one of each.

 Preventing Your PPC Competitors From Spying On You

-You may be spending a ton of time spying on competitors, so it shouldn’t come as a surprise if they’re spying on you too.
+You spend time spying on competitors, so it shouldn’t come as a surprise if they’re spying on you too.

-To make sure you limit their ability to do that, you’ll want to do two things within your AdWords account.
+So limit their ability to do that by setting two things within your Google Ads account.

 1) Exclude Competitor Office Locations

-Let’s say you know where the offices of your competitors are, but you also know that you’re getting legitimate business from those areas.
+Let’s say you know the location of your competitors’ offices, but you also know that you’re getting legitimate business from those areas.